dirichletcal/dirichlet_python/README.md

 This is a Python implementation of the Dirichlet Calibration presented in __Beyond temperature scaling: Obtaining well-calibrated multi-class probabilities with Dirichlet calibration__ at NeurIPS 2019.
+The original version used Python 3.8 and reached version `0.4.2`.
+The code started using Python 3.12 from version `0.5.0`, you can see the other version in the GitHub history, tags, or in Pypi.

 # Installation